Bible Book of Daniel, Part 3 - Chapters 4 & 5

 These are also placed in the visual display of the book of Daniel in the same way (check out details in part one).
 The five points of chapter four from the top left corner correspond with the five in the top right from chapter five.

 So, the first point is all about who these different kings were.

-Chapter four was actually written by king Nebuchadnezzar himself, in celebration of his new-found belief in the true God of Daniel.
+Chapter four was actually written by King Nebuchadnezzar himself, in celebration of his newfound belief in Daniel's true God.

 “I thought it good to shew the signs and wonders that the high God hath wrought toward me.” – Daniel 4:2

-It is based around a second dream that he had which upset him – we will need to go back to his first one in the next part as it relates to the book’s prophecies.
+It is based around a second dream that he had that upset him – we will need to go back to his first one in the next part related to the book’s prophecies.

 “I saw a dream which made me afraid, and the thoughts upon my bed and the visions of my head troubled me.” – Daniel 4:5

-His specialist advisors and officials simply couldn’t interpret this dream, therefore, Daniel – as someone who the king now appreciates - steps in to do so:
+His specialist advisors and officials simply couldn’t interpret this dream; therefore, Daniel – as someone who the king now appreciated - steps in to do so:

 “O Belteshazzar [Daniel], master of the magicians, because I know that the spirit of the holy gods is in thee, and no secret troubleth thee, tell me the visions of my dream that I have seen, and the interpretation thereof.” – Daniel 4:9